 Plastic bags were the first to face widespread criticism.

 In 2007, San Francisco banned single-use plastic bags.
-Then in 2014, the entire state of California followed suit.
+Then in 2016, the entire state of California followed suit.
+By 2024, Colorado will have their plastic bag (and foam container) ban in place.

 Other countries have also begun to ban plastics, and some impose stiff fines or penalties.